You are viewing the global institutional website

 Short bio

 Omar Bustillos Palis, Venezuela, 1975, is the Founder and Curatorial Director of Exodus & Resilience.
-He migrated to Barcelona in 2003, where he has resided since then.
+He migrated from Venezuela in 2003.
 His practice articulates contemporary art, memory, diaspora and culture as infrastructure for belonging.

 Extended bio

 Omar Bustillos Palis, Venezuela, 1975, is the Founder and Curatorial Director of Exodus & Resilience.
-He migrated to Barcelona in 2003, in a context of deep political polarization in Venezuela.
-From that diasporic experience, he has developed a line of thought and institutional practice around contemporary art, cultural memory, migration and the construction of belonging in fragmented societies.
+After migrating from Venezuela in 2003, he developed a curatorial and institutional line of work around contemporary art, cultural memory, migration and the reconstruction of belonging in fragmented societies.

 Read the founder’s letter